 The US Government requires Au Pairs to complete an educational course at a post-secondary institution while the participants are in the USA.
 The Host Family has to pay up to $500 for the course.
 The agency must ensure all participants complete this educational requirement.

 It’s possible to take English classes or more diverse classes such as history, political science, literature or anything similar.
 Taking a class is a great opportunity to meet other international people and find new friends.

-Please do NOT answer families that asks you to become their Au Pair with a tourist visa for 6 months or only with an ESTA form for up to 3 months!
+Please do NOT answer families that ask you to become their Au Pair with a tourist visa for 6 months or only with an ESTA form for up to 3 months!
 This is illegal!
-The border control in the US might catch you the minute you set foot on American ground and send you back home!
+The border control in the US might catch you the minute you set foot on American ground and send you back home.

-Au Pair USA: Experience America and join the Au Pair program.
+Au Pair in the USA: information about the Au Pair program

 Read More »